 What to do on the Southworth Ferry

 The Southworth Ferry is a great place to relax and enjoy the scenery.
-You can sit on the deck and enjoy the view or go for a walk on the beach.
+You can sit on the deck, enjoy the view, or walk on the beach.
 You can take the ferry to get there or go down 42nd St. A bus goes from Downtown Seattle to West Seattle and then to Southworth Ferry. – 86 Squaw Bay (West Seattle).
 The Squaw Bay Light Station, now an open space with a view of the Seattle skyline, is on the west side of Squaw Island (a small sand bar extending into the Puget Sound from southern West Seattle) in the Squaw Bay National Wildlife Refuge.

 Conclusion

 The Southworth Ferry, which runs between Southworth and Vashon Island, is a popular tourist destination.
-The ferry ride is short but scenic, and it’s a great way to get out and explore the Puget Sound area.
+The ferry ride is short but scenic, and it’s a great way to explore the Puget Sound area.